Facebook Pixel

 • Severe commodity price volatility caused by geopolitical escalation can reignite inflation and reduce the Philippine economy’s ability to continue recovering, potentially triggering sudden upward shocks in the US dollar versus the peso.

-• Geopolitical unpredictability, including the trade war between China, the United States, and other countries, keeps risks extremely high for forecasts.
+• Geopolitical unpredictability, including the trade war among China, the United States, and other countries, keeps forecast risks extremely high.
 Such factors may render forecasts irrelevant overnight.

 • Forecasts are usually based on statistical and econometric models, relying on historical performance and correlations with influencing factors.
 These forecasts may fail to capture potential scenarios and remain vulnerable to structural changes in any of the influencing factors, reducing their credibility.